ceph/ceph-csi-operator/docs/design/operator.md

 In this diagram:

-- **CRD Changes**: Represents changes made to Custom Resource Definitions, which trigger actions in the operator.
+- **CR Changes**: Represents changes made to Custom Resources (CRs), which trigger actions in the operator.
-- **Operator**: Listens for changes in CRDs and initiates the installation and configuration of CSI drivers.
+- **Operator**: Listens for changes in CRs and initiates the installation and configuration of CSI drivers.
-- **Configure CephFS, NFS, RBD**: Actions performed by the operator to install and configure the respective CSI drivers based on the CRD changes.
+- **Configure CephFS, NFS, RBD**: Actions performed by the operator to install and configure the respective CSI drivers based on the configuration presented on the updated CR.

 ## CRDs for ceph-csi-operator